zkp3/ping_pong_pygame/README.md

 # ping_pong_pygame
-This is PING PONG, written using the pygame library. :)
+This is PING PONG, written using the pygame library :).